swift502/Krteq/README.md

 ### Why no RGB?

-The simple backlighting was easier to implement and reduced the number of components which could fail, which aligned with this project's goal of maximizing longevity.
+The simple backlighting was a lot easier to implement and reduced the number of components which could fail, which aligned with this project's goal of maximizing longevity.

 ### Why include scroll lock indicator?